ELKAMINA/42_Inception/README.md

   - apk list : to launch inside the container terminal to list all the packages installed

-Intersting concepts to develop : TO UPDATE
+Intersting concepts to develop :
 ----------
 1a.
 Load Balancing